flowerss

 Carmen is a native St. Louisan with two sons.
 She spends her free time reading, trying new restaurants with friends, and enjoying her deck.
 Carmen also enjoys the beach, happy hours with friends, chocolate anything, and live music.
 If you attend The Crossing, you may see her singing with the worship team on occasion, too.

-For more information, contact Carmen.
+For more information, contact Carmen, 314 960-0519.

-Tena Barry, Community Liaison,
+Tena Barry, Community Liason,

 Tena has worked in the Long Term Care services for over 10 years.
 She was Director of Marketing for a senior community, but now, she provides community outreach for Transitions for Senior Living.
 Prior to her director role, Tena was a Physician Representative for 20 years for a large medical laboratory company.
 She has a degree in education and communications.